 The Company's independent operating subsidiaries lease 51 senior living communities and its administrative offices under non-cancelable operating leases, most of which have initial lease terms ranging from 15 to 25 years.
 Most of these leases contain renewal options, most involve rent increases and none contain purchase options.
 The lease term excludes lease renewals because the renewal rents are not at a bargain, there are no economic penalties for the Company to renew the lease, and it is not reasonably certain that the Company will exercise the extension options.
-The Company's independent operating subsidiaries leased 29 and 32 communities from subsidiaries of Ensign (the "Ensign Leases") under a master lease arrangement as of March 31, 2023 and March 31, 2022, respectively.
+The Company's independent operating subsidiaries leased 29 communities from subsidiaries of Ensign (the "Ensign Leases") under a master lease arrangement as of June 30, 2023 and June 30, 2022.
 Each of the leases have an initial term of between 14 and 20 years from the lease commencement date.
-The total amount of rent expense included in rent - cost of services paid to subsidiaries of Ensign was \$3,416 for the three months ended March 31, 2023 and \$3,484 for the three months ended March 31, 2022.
-In addition to rent, each of the operating companies are required to pay the following: (1) all impositions and taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor); (2) all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties; (4) all community maintenance and repair costs; and (5) all fees in connection with any licenses or authorizations necessary or appropriate for the leased properties and the business conducted on the leased properties.
+The total amount of rent expense included in rent - cost of services paid to subsidiaries of Ensign was \$3,333 and \$6,749 for the three and six months ended June 30, 2023, respectively, and \$3,006 and \$6,490 for the three and six months ended June 30, 2022, respectively.
+In addition to rent, each of the operating companies are required to pay the following: (1) all impositions and taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor); (2) all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties; (3) all insurance required in connection with the leased properties and the business conducted on the leased properties; (4) all community maintenance and repair costs; and (5) all fees in connection with any licenses or authorizations necessary or appropriate for the leased properties and the business conducted on the leased properties.